 Pre Service Teacher

-- Active involvement in the working life of the site
+- Active involvement within the site context

 - Providing induction and professional learning opportunities

 - Being the point of contact (via telephone and email) for the Professional Experience Office